10 Reasons To Visit Jackson This Fall

 With the clearer skies that arrive in fall, the stargazing is phenomenal!
 Usually, Wyoming Stargazing offers free public events every Friday in front of Jackson Hole Center for the Arts.
 However, in the current state of affairs they will be hosting free, virtual stargazing events!
 The events are still free, although a donation is always appreciated.
 Check out the lineup on their website.

-Our community’s largest fund raiser, Old Bill’s has brought an astounding $146 million philanthropic dollars to the Jackson community.
+Held every September, our community’s largest fund raiser, Old Bill’s has brought over $146 million philanthropic dollars to the Jackson community.
 These funds are busy feeding the hungry, supporting the sick and elderly, teaching kids to read, protecting wildlife, building affordable housing, enriching our lives through the arts and touching the lives of everyone in Teton County.

 What’s your favorite fall activity in Jackson Hole?
 Let us know!